alastairtree/LazyCache/README.md

 ## Sample code ##

-    // Create our cache service using the defaults (Dependency injection would be better).
+    // Create our cache service using the defaults (Dependency injection ready).
-    // Uses MemoryCache.Default under the hood so cache is shared IAppCache cache = new CachingService();
+    // Uses MemoryCache.Default under the hood so cache is shared out of the box IAppCache cache = new CachingService();

-    // Declare (but don't execute) a func whose result we want to cache Func<ComplexObects> complexObjectFactory = () => methodThatTakesTimeOrResources();
+    // Declare (but don't execute) a func/delegate whose result we want to cache Func<ComplexObects> complexObjectFactory = () => methodThatTakesTimeOrResources();

-    // Get our ComplexObjects from the cache, or build them in the factory func and cache the results for next time ComplexObject cachedResults = cache.GetOrAdd("uniqueKey", complexObjectFactory);
+    // Get our ComplexObjects from the cache, or build them in the factory func
+    // and cache the results for next time under the given key ComplexObject cachedResults = cache.GetOrAdd("uniqueKey", complexObjectFactory);

 As you can see the magic happens in the `GetOrAdd()` method which gives the consumer an atomic and tidy way to add caching to your code.
 It leverages a factory delegate `Func` and generics to make it easy to add cached method calls to your app.